initstring/evil-ssdp/README.md

 This works against Windows 10 systems (even if they have disabled NETBIOS and LLMNR) and requires no existing credentials to execute.

+As a bonus, this tool can also detect an exploit potential zero-day vulnerabilities in the XML parsing engines of various UPNP devices.
+To try this, use the 'xxe-smb' template.
+If a vulnerable device is found, it will alert you in the UI and then mount your SMB share with NO USER INTERACTION required via an XLM External Entity (XXE) attack.
+If you get lucky and find one of those, you can probably snag yourself a nice snazzy CVE (please reference evilSSDP in the disclosure if you do).

+If you are feeling brave, play around with the 'xxe-exfil' template.
+It works against Windows hosts to exfiltrate files with only 1 line of text.
+After 1 line, it breaks the required URL that sends you the file contents.

 ![Demo Video](ssdp.mp4)

 # Usage